-The Vossi Bop rocker topped the bill on Friday night at the Somerset festival, making history by becoming the first black rapper and male to play headline slot in the Pyramid Stage.
+The Vossi Bop star topped the bill on Friday night at the Somerset festival, making history by becoming the first black rapper to play headline slot on the Pyramid Stage.

 However, ahead of his historical set, the Shut Up rapper took to Twitter, writing: "I am the first black British artist to headline Glastonbury".

 He added: "At 25 years old I am the second youngest solo act to ever headline Glastonbury, the youngest being a 24 year old David Bowie in 1971."

 However, Skin responded to his claim with a comment on Instagram, which read: “Sorry Stormzy but we beat you to it in 1999!
 20 years ago!”

 She added: “And while we’re on topic, I was the first black Woman too! @beyonce.”

 Sorry Stormzy but we beat you to it in 1999!
 20 years ago!
 And while we’re on topic, I was the first black Woman too! @beyonce Wishing you an awesome nite tho, Kill it!
 You’re amazing and we’re all very proud 😊 @musicweekinsta @stormzy @bbcnews @bbc6music @glastofest ps.
 Real question is why it took 20 years!

 Now that the dust has settled on his performance, Stormzy has taken to social media to correct himself and apologise to the rocker, writing: "Skin from the band Skunk Anansie was actually the first black artist to headline glasto she done it with her band in 1999 no disrespect intended and MASSIVE salute to you - my apologies ! 📷 @skinskinny".